carpentries-incubator/git-novice-branch-pr/_episodes/09-github.md

 ~~~
 {: .output}

-Finally, there is an very handy Git command called `clone`.
-In one step this command
+Finally, there is an very handy Git command called `clone`

-can bring us to the current state of our freshly made repository.
-Let's create a
+This command will perform all of the steps above in one line:

+  1. initialize a bare repository
+  2. add the GitHub repository as a remote called `origin`
+  3. pull down the changes of the `master` branch into our new repository

-new directory outside of our current repository and try this command.
+Let's create a new directory outside of our current repository and try this command.

 ~~~
-$ cd ..
+$ cd ~/Desktop
 $ mkdir clone_test
 $ cd clone_test
 $ git clone https://github.com/vlad/planets.git